 Meanwhile, you don’t need to mess around with the spring on Aeroccino 4.
 The different buttons change the whisk speed to get different foam rather than modifying the whisk itself.

 Both Nespresso Aeroccino milk frothers have two max indicator lines.
 The first line marks 4 oz and the second indicator line marks 8 oz.

 Less milk will lead to a denser foam, so use the 4oz setting for drinks like macchiatos and cappuccinos.
 Meanwhile, a high amount of milk can’t forth as much, so the 8 oz setting is for drinks that need hot milk with light foam.

 Be careful how much you froth at the high level because the milk frother will overflow with a lot of milk at a high setting!

 Aeroccino 4 wins in terms of ease of cleaning and maintenance.
 Nespresso Aeroccino 3 isn’t dishwasher safe, but Aeroccino 4 is.
 Aeroccino 3 has a plastic housing, and the heat from the dishwasher can release harmful chemicals.
 You have to handwash the Nespresso Aeroccino 3 every time you use it.

-Admittedly, you can get by rinsing it out the frother after each use.
+Admittedly, you can get it by rinsing it out after each use.
 But, if you’re like me, cleaning up after drinking my morning dose of caffeine is the last thing you want to do, and dishwasher compatibility takes this away.

-Nespresso Aeroccino 4 is made of stainless steel, which makes it dishwasher safe — everything apart from the base.
-However, remember that Nespresso suggests the highest temperature of 158 F when using the dishwasher.
+Everything on the Aeroccino 4 is dishwasher safe, except the base.
+However, Nespresso suggests the highest temperature of 158 F when using the dishwasher.

 Interior Material and Durability